 Amazon Prime Scam

-Action Fraud has received over 500 reports about an automated call impersonating Amazon.
+Action Fraud has received reports about an automated call impersonating Amazon.
 The recipient of the call is informed fraudsters have used their personal details to subscribe to Amazon Prime and are instructed to ‘press 1’ if they wish to cancel the subscription.
 When victims do this they are automatically connected to criminals posing as Amazon Customer Services who attempt to remotely access the victims computer in order to steal personal and financial details. remember, never install any software as a result of a cold call.
 Criminals like to use ‘TeamViewer’ to remotely access your computer.
 Always question uninvited approaches in case it is a scam.
 Put the phone down and contact the company direct.
 Remember to ensure the phone line is cleared before dialling out and if in doubt put the phone down and terminate the call.

 There has been a marked increase in the number of reports made to Action Fraud, of residents receiving an automated call supposedly from HMRC who state there is a warrant out for your arrest due to unpaid tax and to press 1 to speak to an advisor.
 This is a scam.
 Do not press 1 and terminate the call.
 This scam has been around for a while now and still catches people unawares.
 Please spread the message across your family and friends.